Lydia Foy

 Lydia Annice Foy is an Irish trans woman notable for leading legal challenges regarding gender recognition in Ireland.
 In 1992, Foy had sex reassignment surgery, and began a 20-year battle to have her birth certificate reflect her gender identity.
-In 2007, the Irish High Court ruled that the relevant portions of the law of the Republic of Ireland were incompatible with the European Convention on Human Rights, but by February 2013 the law had not been changed and she began new legal proceedings to enforce the 2007 decision.
-As of 15 July 2015, Ireland has passed the Gender Recognition Bill 2014.
+In 2007, the High Court ruled that the relevant portions of the Irish law were incompatible with the European Convention on Human Rights.
+By February 2013, the law had not been changed and she began new proceedings to enforce the 2007 decision.
+The Gender Recognition Act 2015 allowed for the recognition of change of gender and provided for gender recognition certificates.

 Early life and marriage

 Foy is a retired dentist from Athy, County Kildare.
 Born in a private nursing home in the Midland Region, Foy had five brothers and one sister.

 From early childhood Foy was conscious of a feeling of 'femininity'.
 This continued throughout boarding school at Clongowes Wood College from 1960 to 1965.
 Having obtained the Leaving Certificate, Foy started pre-med studies at University College Dublin, but changed to dentistry a year later.
 Foy graduated with a Bachelor's degree in Dental Surgery in 1971, and began to practice as a dentist.

 In 1975, when living in Athlone, Foy met Anne Naughton through a music society.
 Naughton was a secretary from Clara, County Offaly, who was eight years younger.
 They got engaged, and married at the Church of Saints Peter and Paul in Horseleap on 28 September 1977.
 They had two children, one born in 1978, and the other in 1980.